beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > A class selector definition always starts with a period, and contains the name of the class.

-Eine Class-Selector-Definition begint immer mit einem Punkt und enthält den Namen der Klasse.
+Eine Class-Selector-Definition beginnt immer mit einem Punkt und enthält den Namen der Klasse.

 > The classes are attributes, which can be added to HTML elements.